 This will add a table to a new dashboard, showing you the amount of bulk that could not be stored to the stockpile.

 Another way of checking whether you are using the full capacity of the system, is by looking at the utilization.
 Utilization is defined for objects with a single flow rate, such as pumps, valves, sources and sinks (but not – for example, tanks).
 It is a percentage that basically indicates how much of the time the maximum flow rate has been used – in more technical terms, it is:

 You can get an idea of how much shortage there is at the consumption side by considering the utilization of the sink.
 Find the utilization field in the statistics on the Quick Properties panel, and add the “Current Utilization” to the existing dashboard.
 As long as the flow sink can consume from the stock pile at the maximum flow rate of 2, the utilization will remain at 1 (100%).
 However you will see, when you run the model for an extended amount of time, that the utilization starts decreasing as soon as the stock pile runs dry.
-Eventually you will see it stabilize around 57%, indicating that on the long run you can only support the requested consumption rate about half of the time.
+Eventually you will see it stabilize around a certain value, indicating which percentage of the time you can support the requested consumption rate in the long run.

 This tutorial does not include an attempt to balance out the system, but using these metrics feel free to play with the production and consumption rates (or perhaps the number of vessels) to see if you can stabilize the flows.

 In the next tutorial task, you will expand the vessels to have multiple compartments that can be loaded with different products.
 Continue to Tutorial Task 3.2 - Multi-compartment loading.